Tekmium.

 What is Next.js?

 Next.js is a React-based framework developed by Vercel.
-It enhances React by adding powerful features that simplify the development process and improve performance.
+It enhances React by adding powerful features that simplify development and improve performance.

 Key features of Next.js:

-• API routes that allow backend logic within the same codebase.
+• API routes to handle backend logic directly in the same codebase

-• Works well with modern deployment platforms like Vercel and Netlify.
+• Seamless deployment to platforms like Vercel and Netlify

 When to Choose React

-• You are building a single-page application (SPA) that doesn’t rely heavily on SEO.
+• You’re building an SPA that doesn’t rely heavily on SEO

 • Internal company dashboards